Light-Wizzard/QtAppVeyor/README.md

 just to use Word, and I do not do Mac, so Linux is really all I can get to work, so I can really use some help writing the Scripts.

+Qt is moving to cmake in version 6, so I have no choice but to move away from qmake.

+For Windows I am not sure if MingW is the right tool, or if VS is, or if I should use MSYS, or Cygwin.

 Index
 1. [Status](https://github.com/Light-Wizzard/QtAppVeyor#Status)
 2. [Development-Progress](https://github.com/Light-Wizzard/QtAppVeyor#Development-Progress)